-At some point the canyon opens and we meet an old trail that climbs up the side of the east side of the canyon and ends in a rock shelter.
+At some point, the canyon opens and we meet an old trail that climbs up the side of the east side of the canyon and ends in a rock shelter.
 This beautiful rock shelter located high above the riverbed offers beautiful views across the gorge and the valley of Fragokastello.
 This wild rock shelter in recent years turned into a small and wonderful cavernous temple, perhaps the most recent in Crete.
 The idea of converting the cave into a temple was of the priest from Sfakia, George Chiotakis, who saw an oracle of the Blessed Porphyrios from Athos who advised him to build the temple.
-Thus informally the church is dedicated to Saint Porphyrius, icons of who are scattered inside the temple as well as several icons of the blank Saint Anthimos from Cephalonia who lived for a short time at the region of Sfakia.
+Thus informally the church is dedicated to Saint Porphyrius, icons of who are scattered inside the temple as well as several icons of the blank Saint Anthimos from Cephalonia who lived for a short time in the region of Sfakia.